Basilisk: Historical literary references

 In William Shakespeare's Richard III, the recently widowed Anne Neville, on hearing seductive compliments on her eyes from her husband's murderer (Richard, Duke of Gloucester), retorts that she wishes they were those of a basilisk, that she might kill him.
 In Act II, Scene 4 of Shakespeare's Cymbeline, a character says about a ring, "It is a basilisk unto mine eye, Kills me to look on't."

 Similarly, Samuel Richardson wrote in his novel Clarissa; or the History of a Young Lady: "If my eyes would carry with them the execution which the eyes of the basilisk are said to do, I would make it my first business to see this creature".

+In one medieval narrative from the Historia de preliis Alexandri Magni, a Latin romance of Alexander the Great, the basilisk appears as a monstrous obstacle during Alexander's mythical journey.
+In this tale, the creature's deadly breath and gaze pollute the air itself, requiring Alexander to use mirrors to defeat it—echoing motifs found in other medieval basilisk legends.
+The basilisk here symbolizes the guardian of an Otherworldly realm, reinforcing its mythical status as a liminal beast tied to death and transformation.

 Another reference to the basilisk is found in John Gay's "The Beggar's Opera" (Act II, Air XXV):

 Jonathan Swift alluded to the basilisk in a poem:

-Robert Browning included the basilisk as a figure in "A Light Woman."
+Robert Browning included the basilisk as a figure in "A Light Woman".

 Alexander Pope wrote, "The smiling infant in his hand shall take/ The crested basilisk and speckled snake" (Messiah, lines 81–82).

 In the chapter XVI of The Zadig, Voltaire mentions a basilisk, "an Animal, that will not suffer itself to be touch'd by a Man".

 Percy Bysshe Shelley in his "Ode to Naples" alludes to the basilisk:

-Shelley also referred to the basilisk in his poem "Queen Mab:"
+Shelley also referred to the basilisk in his poem "Queen Mab":